Definition of Out of State Employee

 - An eight-week lead time may be required between notification of the out-of-state teleworking arrangement and the start date of the arrangement to avoid state reporting and withholding penalties, interest, and late fees.

 - Hiring preference should be made for in-state employees when all other factors are equal.
+As a North Carolina entity, UNC Charlotte has a responsibility to provide NC public sector jobs when possible.

 The default rule of state income tax withholding is to withhold income tax for the state in which services are performed, according to guidance from the IRS (Internal Revenue Service) and SSA (Social Security Administration).
 Requirements to comply are different in each state and may encompass: